-According to state law, the Washington State Treasurer collects a fee from all school district entities which have employees that are not current active members of the state Health Care Authority but participate in the state retirement system.
-The purpose of this fee is to cover the impact of the subsidized rate of health care benefits for school retirees that elect to purchase their health care benefits through the state Health Care Authority.
-For the fiscal year 2016-17, the required HCE amount was \$64.39 per month per full-time equivalent employee.
-The District funded \$5.00 per month for each regular employee with the balance paid by its employees through payroll deductions.
-The total 2016-17 payments remitted to the state HCA to support the program amounted to \$74,724.59.
+According to state law, the Washington State Treasurer collects a fee from all school district entities, which have employees who are not current active members of the state Health Care Authority but participate in the state retirement system.
+The purpose of this fee is to cover the impact of the subsidized rate of health care benefits for school retirees who elect to purchase their health care benefits through the state Health Care Authority.
+For the fiscal year 2017-18, the District was required to pay the HCA \$64.07 per month per full-time equivalent employee to support the program, for a total payment of \$70,605.26.
 This assessment to the District is set forth in the state's operating budget and is subject to change on an annual basis.
-This amount is not actuarially determined and is not placed in a trust to pay the obligations for post-employment health care benefits.
+This amount is not actuarially determined and is not placed in a trust to pay the obligations for postemployment health care benefits.